 We gained a knack for finding cool stuff that squeezed more out of every day.
 We also learned that we were smart, resourceful people who weren’t ready to give up on the life we’ve always wanted to lead.

-Ergohacks was founded as a partnership between husband-and-wife team Chris and Lily Ellis.
-Based near Stonehenge, they work from a modest home office (i.e. the living room).
-Their complex health needs, passion for technology, games and gadgets combined with their desire to live a simple, ecological, ethical life and make a positive contribution sparked the idea for a website focused on solutions.
-Finding things that work well is a family endeavor and their 6-year old loves to help out alongside their two cats, Nimitz and Jade.
+So meet Chris, Lily and Cass.
+Based near Stonehenge, we work from a modest home office (i.e. the living room).
+Our complex health needs, passion for technology, games and gadgets combined with our desire to live a simple, ecological, ethical life sparked the idea for a website focused on escaping the daily grind.
+A website focused on finding solutions.
+And sharing them.
+Join our journey, we hope it’s going to be a spectacular ride.

 Chris came up with the name ‘Ergohacks’ quite some time ago.
 It’s a simple thing really in the definition of two words: